digikar99/numericals/README.md

 The current list of tasks along with I-feel-to-be difficulty include:

+- [Medium] Adding tests and functionality to `"numericals/array"` system to ensure CL complaint
+- [Medium] Adding/Refactoring tests for double-float
-- [SIMD Easy] Ensuring functionality for fixnums and double-floats
+- [SIMD Easy] Ensuring functionality for fixnums
 - [SIMD Medium] Implementing comparison operators: translating between 1 and 0 of the non-lisp world to `t` and `nil` of the lisp world; perhaps, adding a parameter that enables or disables this translation